top of page

 Children's play area in the Ashkelon Sea Park.

 There are lifeguard stations possibly all year.
 In July and August, lifeguards are present from 7.00 a.m. to 7.00 p.m.
-There is a building with WCs and showers that has an area for changing.
-There are structures on the beach that provide shade, outdoor showers and the lifeguard building shows the time.
+The lifeguard building shows the times the lifeguard is present.
+There is a building with restrooms and showers that has an area for changing.
+There are structures on the beach that provide shade, outdoor showers.
 Chairs and umbrellas can be rented.
 Directions: Enter “Delila Beach” into Waze and click on “Delia Beach, Ashkelon, Israel.”

 The Ashkelon Promenade is located on the cliff beginning above Bar Kochba Beach.
 There and back takes about 30 minutes and is a distance of 1½ Km.
 There are green lawns and plenty of benches.
 There are restrooms by the path.